futurasyntax/status-interface-standard/README.md

 # status-interface-standard
-A draft standard for a unified status interface that allows public authorities to communicate process updates to citizens and organizations, including deadlines, required actions, and consequences of inaction.
+A draft standard for a unified process status interface that allows public authorities to communicate process updates to citizens and organizations, including deadlines, required actions, and consequences of inaction.

 \# Public Service Status Interface Standard (Draft)